 How to Get More Producers on Board with Shade-Grown Coffee Production Methods

 According to Kimberly Atkins-Texas, in an article on Futurity.org, there are a couple of things that need to happen to increase the number of farms using this eco-forward production method.

-On our website you’ll see we have several “made-in-the-shade” coffee varieties for you to choose from.
+On our website, you’ll see we have several “made-in-the-shade” coffee varieties for you to choose from.

-Our advice: try it and buy it—for the birds, the planet, and your taste buds!
+Sip on our freshly roasted brews for the birds, the planet, and your taste buds!